lpasz/how-to-repl-a-jar-file/README.md

 clj -M -m nrepl.cmdline --connect --port 7888
 ```

-Inside the REPL you can call functions that exist (tab auto completes stuff)
+Inside the REPL you can call functions that exist (tab auto completes stuff sometimes)
 ```clojure
 (ns core) ;; change to the core namespace